Planned Giving Assures the Security and Survival of Fuzzy Friends Rescue

 Retained Life Estate

-One of your valued possessions, your home, can become a valued gift to us even while you are still living in it, and even if you want your spouse or other survivor to live there for life.
+One of your valued possessions, your home, can become a valued gift to us even while you are still living in it, and even if you want your spouse or another loved one to live there for life.
 This arrangement is called a retained life estate.

 Leave your legacy by making a gift in your will to friends, family and charitable organizations.
 A bequest is one of the simplest ways to remember those you care about most.